humanestandards/home/content/play/fair-play-powers.md

 ![](https://humanestandards.com/images/LeftHand.png)![](https://humanestandards.com/images/RightHand.png)

-In the above Mnemonic Formats we have Assigned distinct Humane Powers to each of our Fingers.
+In the above Mnemonic Formats we have Assigned distinct Fair-Play Powers to each of our Fingers.

 ### \__\_